Universal symplectic/orthogonal functions and general branching rules: Abstract

 \section{Abstract}

-In this paper, we introduce a family of universal symplectic functions $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ that include symplectic Schur functions $sp_\lambda(\mathbf{x}^{\pm})$, odd symplectic characters $sp_\lambda(\mathbf{x}^{\pm};z)$, universal symplectic characters $sp_\lambda(\mathbf{z})$ and intermediate symplectic characters as special examples.
-We also construct the skew versions of the universal symplectic functions by their vertex operator realization and derive Cauchy-type identities for $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ (and special cases) and show that they obey the general branching rules.
-In particular, we get Gelfand-Tsetlin representations of odd symplectic characters and two transition formulas between odd symplectic characters and symplectic Schur functions.
-Likewise we also introduce a new family of universal orthogonal functions $o_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ and their skew versions.
-We have provided their vertex operator realizations and obtain Cauchy-type identities, transition formulas, and the branching rule.
-The universal orthogonal functions $o_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ generalize orthogonal Schur functions $o_\lambda(\mathbf{x}^{\pm})$, odd orthogonal Schur functions $so_\lambda(\mathbf{x}^{\pm})$, universal orthogonal characters $o_\lambda(\mathbf{z})$ as well as intermediate orthogonal characters.
+In this paper, we first introduce a family of universal symplectic functions $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ that include symplectic Schur functions $sp_\lambda(\mathbf{x}^{\pm})$, odd symplectic characters $sp_\lambda(\mathbf{x}^{\pm};z)$, universal symplectic characters $sp_\lambda(\mathbf{z})$ and intermediate symplectic characters as subfamilies.
+We then realize the universal symplectic functions by vertex operators, which naturally lead to their skew versions, and show that $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ obey the general branching rules.
+This also gives the Gelfand-Tsetlin representations of odd symplectic characters and a transition formula between odd symplectic characters and symplectic Schur functions.